Jamal Alioui

-Jamal Alioui (جمال عليوي; born 2 June 1982) is a professional football coach and former player who is currently the assistant head coach of Ligue 1 club Lyon.
+Jamal Alioui (جمال عليوي; born 2 June 1982) is a professional football coach and former player who is currently the assistant manager of Premier League club Crystal Palace.

-As a player, Alioui spent his career in Europe but did have spells in Asia and Africa with Qatari club Al-Kharitiyath and his country's Wydad Casablanca.
+As a player, Alioui spent his career in Europe, but did have spells in Asia and Africa with Qatari club Al-Kharitiyath and his country's Wydad Casablanca.

 International career

 Born in Saint-Étienne, Loire, Alioui chose to play for Morocco because of his Moroccan background and ancestry.
 He was the captain of the Morocco team at the 2004 Olympic, behind group winners Iraq and runners-up Costa Rica.

 Managerial career

 Alioui retired at the end of the 2015–16 season due to a recurrent pain in his hip.
-He began as a coach for the U17 squad of French club FC Rive Droite.
-In the summer 2017, Aliuoi was hired as assistant manager for AS Miserieux Trevoux.
+He began as a coach for the U17 squad of French club Rive Droite.
+In the summer 2017, Aliuoi was hired as assistant manager for Miserieux Trevoux.

-In the summer 2018, he was appointed manager of AS Bron Grand Lyon.
+In the summer 2018, he was appointed as manager of Bron Grand Lyon.
 Ahead of the 2019–20 season, he was appointed manager of FC Vaulx-en-Velin.
-On 9 January 2020, it was reported, that Alioui would resign to sign for a new challenge.
-Two days later, Alioui reveled, that he had been appointed assistant coach of João Aroso for Morocco U20 national team.
+On 9 January 2020, it was reported, that Alioui would resign to move on for a new challenge.
+Two days later, Alioui revealed that he had been appointed as assistant coach to João Aroso for Morocco U20 national team.

-In June 2021, Aliouli was appointed head coach of French Championnat National 2 side GOAL FC.
+In June 2021, Aliouli was appointed as head coach of French Championnat National 2 side GOAL FC.

-In January 2024, Alioui joined Lyon and was named as the assistant manager for Pierre Sage.
+In January 2024, Alioui joined Lyon and was named as the assistant manager to Pierre Sage.